mgriebling/SwiftMath/README.md

 for displaying beautifully rendered math equations in iOS and MacOS applications.
 It typesets formulae written using LaTeX in a `UILabel` equivalent class.
 It uses the same typesetting rules as LaTeX and so the equations are rendered exactly as LaTeX would render them.

-`
+`SwiftMath` is similar to [MathJax](https://www.mathjax.org) or [KaTeX](https://github.com/Khan/KaTeX) for the web but for native iOS or MacOS applications without having to use a `UIWebView` and Javascript.
+More importantly, it is significantly faster than using a `UIWebView`.

-SwiftMath` is a Swift translation of the latest `iosMath` v0.9.5 release but includes bug fixes and enhancements like a new \lbar (lambda bar) character and cyrillic alphabet support.
+`SwiftMath` is a Swift translation of the latest `iosMath` v0.9.5 release but includes bug fixes and enhancements like a new \lbar (lambda bar) character and cyrillic alphabet support.
 The original `iosMath` test suites have also been translated to Swift and run without errors.
 Note: Error test conditions are ignored to avoid tagging everything with silly `throw`s.
 Please let me know of any bugs or bug fixes that you find.

 `SwiftMath` prepackages everything needed for direct access via the Swift Package Manager.
-No need for complicated alien pods that never seem to work quite right.

-It is similar to [MathJax](https://www.mathjax.org) or [KaTeX](https://github.com/Khan/KaTeX) for the web but for native iOS or MacOS applications without having to use a `UIWebView` and Javascript.
-More importantly, it is significantly faster than using a `UIWebView`.

 ## Examples
 Here are screenshots of some formulae that were rendered with this library: